Strength Training Plan for Runners – Introduction

 But what does that mean?

-You’re fit for the training you do!
+You become fit based on the training you do!

-MMA fighters don’t do any running when they’re in the ring, but most fighters do a fair amount of running “road work” to build fitness and control their weight.
+That said, it can be very beneficial to do exercises and workouts that do not precisely match your training goals and, instead, complement them.
+Take MMA, for example.
+MMA fighters don’t run when they’re in the ring, but most “fighters” do a fair amount of running “road work” to build fitness and control their weight.

-In fact, early morning road work has long been a part of combat athletes’ training.
+Early morning road work has long been a part of combat athletes’ training.

-From marathon runners to elite Olympic sprinters, lifting weights is one of the ways athletes train to run faster, further, and with fewer injuries.
+Similarly, more and more runners are using strength training to improve their running performance.
+From marathon runners to elite Olympic sprinters, lifting weights is one way athletes train to run faster, further, and with fewer injuries.

 Why Runners Need to Strength Train

 Running is a great way to get fit, lose or maintain weight, tone your legs, and improve your health.
+Furthermore, running is hard to beat if you seek a convenient exercise to transform your body.

+It’s also a very accessible sport.
 Some people even run for a living!

-The term running covers a host of activities, from 60m sprints on an indoor track to ultra-marathons of 50 miles or more across barren deserts.
+The term running covers various activities, from 60-meter sprints on an indoor track to ultra-marathons of 50 miles or more across barren deserts.
+However, this article focuses on recreational long-distance running, as most people tend to do.

-But, before any runners reading this get offended, that sentiment is true about any workout!
+While running by itself is an excellent workout, it isn’t perfect.
+But before any runners reading this get offended, that sentiment is true about any workout!

-It’s no coincidence that there are several running-related injuries with the word runner as a prefix, such as runner’s knee and runner’s hip.
+Left unchecked, any of these issues could affect your running performance and even lead to chronic injuries.
+It’s no coincidence that there are several running-related injuries with the word runner as a prefix, such as runner’s knee and hip.

 The Benefits of Weight Training for Runners